Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Results

 \section{Results}

 Figure \ref{fig:slice_plots} shows the disruption of the cloud in progress for the seven different hydrodynamics solvers at the highest resolution.
+The figure shows infinitesimally thin slices along the mid-plane of the simulation volume\footnote{To achieve this we use the slice methods in the \textsc{swiftsimio} and \textsc{yt} python libraries, both use the gather approach to make slices.
+For the \textsc{amr} method a slice represents the density in the central cell.}.
 The lower density contrast ($\chi = 10$) is shown in the left column and the higher density contrast ($\chi = 100$) in the right column.
 Large differences between the different methods can be readily observed.
 All images are made at time $t \approx 5 t_{\text{cc}}$.
 It is clear that the problem is not scale free with respect to $\chi$.

+Noticeable is the offset of the bow shock in the \textsc{amr} simulation compared to the other methods.
+The shock observed in these images is formed from a conical bow shock which get wrapped onto itself by the periodic boundary condition.
+We confirmed that this wrapping around does not affect the quantities studied in this work.
+We speculate that the offset in shock position in \textsc{amr} is due to that method not being able to fully capture the diagonal movement of the conical bow shock, resulting in slightly different velocities and hence final position of the observed shock.

+We observe that the morphological evolution of the \textsc{gdf sph} cloud seems different from that presented in \citet[][]{wadsley_gasoline2_2017}.
+However, those authors impose a much faster wind ($\mathcal{M} = 2.7$), causing ram pressure to dominate, and use a kernel (Wendland $\mathrm{C^4}$) with more than double the number of neighbours.
+A further difference is the limited range of our colour scale, which spans a factor of 10 in density for the initial density contrast $\chi = 10$, whereas those authors use a colour scale spanning a factor of 200.
+As noted before, the \textsc{swift} implementation of \textsc{gdf sph} is also completely independent from the code used by those authors.
+All of these factors make it hard to do a direct comparison.
+Remaining differences might be driven by slightly different initial conditions (see Appendix \ref{sec:ic_comparison}), different choices in the visualisation, or other yet unidentified factors.